neil-edelman/boxes/readme.txt

 Version 1.0.

 src/Link.h is a generic linked-list in C89/90.
 Makefile links it with the tests.
 See doc/Link.html for documentation.
+This is C;
+there is little value in using it in a C++ project, and it won't work, anyway.

 License: